denysdovhan/learnyoubash/exercises/hello_world/solution/solution.en.md

 Gongratulations!
 You wrote your first bash script!
 Quite simple, isn't it?

 By the way, pay your attention to `whoami` command.
 This command prints your username.
-That meand you can do something like this:
+That means you can do something like this:

 ```bash
 #!/usr/bin/env bash